 We have developed a framework to optimise the quality, timeliness and usefulness of CCP advice to the AER.

-Sub-panels of 2-5 members work on each regulatory determination.
-Sub-panels are generally allocated a cluster of resets that are jurisdiction based, with members allocated to these groups based on their interests and experience.
+Sub-panels of 2-4 members work on each regulatory determination.
+Sub-panels are generally allocated a cluster of businesses that are jurisdiction based, with members allocated to these groups based on their expertise and conflicts of interest.

 Throughout a determination, members work closely with AER staff and meet with the AER Board.
 This provides opportunities for members and the AER to debate issues and seek information and feedback.

-CCP members accompany AER staff to meet with businesses at different stages of a review.
+CCP members meet with businesses at different stages of a review.
 These meetings provide members with an understanding of the business and its regulatory proposal, including outcomes for consumers.

 Conflict of Interest